 Modifying or Deleting Enterprise Project Types

-Enterprise Project types allow you to organize the fields and what is displayed for an end user.
+EPTs allow you to organize the fields and what is displayed for an end user.
 Essentially, they are for organizing and presenting the metadata associated with a project to a specific page.
 These PDP pages are SharePoint pages tied to the project they are created with.

-The creation, modification and the removal of EPTs are relatively simple processes.
+The creation, modification, and removal of EPTs are relatively simple processes.

 To modify an EPT: